 It is the purpose of the Dodge County Sheriff’s Office to give the best possible service and protection to the citizens of Dodge County.

-If you chose to become a Posse Member you will be joining a team of dedicated professionals who hold the vision and goals of making Dodge County a safe community through your volunteerism.
+If you chose to become a VCP member you will be joining a team of dedicated professionals who hold the vision and goals of making Dodge County a safe community through your volunteerism.

 Sheriff Dale Schmidt

 • Assist the Dodge County Emergency Response Team (DCERT)

 • Park patrol